-The process of Aeroponics uses an air chamber where plants grow using a system that sprays the roots of the plants with a light nutrient-rich mist and was developed by Dr. Franco Massantini, professor of Ecology, at the University of Pisa in Italy in the 1970s.
+The process of Aeroponics uses an air chamber where plants (such as these) grow using a system that sprays the roots of the plants with a light nutrient-rich mist and was developed by Dr. Franco Massantini, professor of Ecology, at the University of Pisa in Italy in the 1970s.

 This is one of the more expensive options for indoor gardening.
 In fact, the Tennessee based company Juice Plus sells an Aeroponic Tower Garden that’s 5 feet tall and can accommodate up to 20 plants for somewhere in the region of $500.